 I was told that the argument started out as a friendly discussion amongst these media folks as to which “news” source was the most consistent and effective sycophant for Palmetto Goodwill.
 Confusion reigned at the outset because nobody knew the correct definition of the term “sycophant.”
-Tom Crawford (former TV 4 weather dude and now WCIV jack off all trades) whipped out his iPhone, looked up the word on wiki and hollered: “Sycophant: A person who flatters someone in authority for personal gain.
-Synonyms are: bootlicker, brown-noser, flatterer, lap-dog, and yes-man.
+Tom Crawford (former TV 4 weather dude and now WCIV jack off all trades) whipped out his iPhone, looked up the word on Wikipedia and hollered: “Sycophant: A person who flatters someone in authority for personal gain.
+Synonyms are a bootlicker, brown-noser, flatterer, lap-dog, and yes-man.
 So you see, ladies and gents, we win hands-down!”

 Buoyed by Tom’s passionate testimony, the crew from WCIV gathered in a huddle, joined hands, and engaged in a guttural hoot fest.
 Then, in unison, they pranced around an imaginary Maypole shouting, “We’re number one!
 We’re number one!”

-At that point someone from another station hurled a plate of spicy meatballs at Tom and all hell broke loose.
+At that point, someone from another station hurled a plate of spicy meatballs at Tom and all hell broke loose.
 The police contingent that was guarding the entrance assumed that the party had been crashed from a back door and called in the swat team.
 They cleared the street around the theater entrance and set up a cordon.
 As a result, I was only able to observe from a distance.

 A single ambulance arrived and, after a short time, a gurney rolled out of the theater carrying the battered and bruised Goodwill mascot, Smiling G. In a separate gurney was the board member who crashed the punch bowl.

 Sensing a story, I jumped on my moped and followed the ambulance to the emergency drive-thru at Roper St. Francis Hospital.
 I parked and ran into the waiting room to find hospital personnel questioning the hapless mascot about insurance.
 Smiling G said that he was just a temp hired for the occasion and had no insurance.
 He was immediately thrown back into the ambulance and carted over to MUSC.
-By now, my moped had run out of gas so had to tie a rope onto the ambulance bumper and get a tow.
+By now, my moped had run out of gas so I had to tie a rope onto the ambulance bumper and get a tow.

 After a cursory examination, Smiling G was reluctantly accepted at MUSC but was left to languish on a gurney in the hallway.
 I strolled over to the reclining mascot and struck up a conversation.
 “That was some crazy shit goin’ on in there!” he said as he picked a nicotine patch off his arm and jammed it under his swollen tongue.
 “I saw what was going down between the news crews at the party and walked over to see if I could help defuse the situation.
 Next thing you know I was grabbed and hoisted overhead.
 The drunken slobs stumbled across the room and threw me onto a table loaded with plates full of deviled eggs, little sausages wrapped in bacon, spicy meatballs, and imported shrimp.
 Cheap bastards!
 Imported shrimp!
-You would think that, at seventy-five bucks a pop, they could have afforded Local Shrimp!”
+You would think that at seventy-five bucks a pop, they could have afforded Local Shrimp!”

 I asked G what kind of injuries he sustained and he yelped, “TOOTHPICKS!
 Freakin’ toothpicks!
 They picked about fifty of those little suckers out of my butt during the ambulance ride!
 I told them that I needed those as evidence if I decide to file a lawsuit.”

-G pulled out a large jar from beneath his costume and, sure enough, it was packed to the brim with the deadly little broken-up slivers of wood.
+G pulled out a large jar from beneath his costume and, sure enough, it was packed to the brim with the deadly little-broken-up slivers of wood.
 A few of them still had spicy meatballs and cheap shrimp attached.

-Midstream in my conversation with Smiling G, I was shoved aside by what I though was hospital personnel.
+Midstream in my conversation with Smiling G, I was shoved aside by what I thought was hospital personnel.
 As it turned out, they were attorneys from local personal injury practices.
 Always willing to mix business with pleasure, these sharks smelled blood in the water and were vying with each other to get the angry mascot to sign representation contracts which they carried around on every occasion.
 (I call them “sharks” because, in the rush to get there first, none of them had bothered to remove their shark costumes, except for one who had decided to break with legal tradition and dress up as a ghoul.)Figuring that I could get nothing more in the way of useful information here, I yanked the IV bag and hose off a snoozing wino’s gurney and went outside.
 IV bags, once emptied, perform double-duty as an efficient device for siphoning gas from vehicles.
 I shoved the tube in the tank of the unattended ambulance, filled my moped, and hustled back to the Dock Street Theater.